jasmine/jasmine-browser-runner/README.md

 running `npx jasmine-browser-runner init --esm`.

-If you want to load ES module source directly on load instead of loading it from the corresponding spec, set the `allowModuleSrcFiles` config property to `true`.
+If you want to load ES module source directly on load instead of loading it from the corresponding spec, set the `modulesWithSideEffectsInSrcFiles` config property to `true`.

 If you have specs or helper files that use top-level await, set the `enableTopLevelAwait` config property to `true`.